ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If both measurement-value-maps being merged contain the same key then the values associated with that key MUST be binary identical.

+### Accepted Claims Set Initialisation

+The Accepted Claims Set is initialised with cryptographically verified Evidence from the Attestation Environments.

 > A CoRIM profile MUST describe:
 >
 > * How evidence is converted to a format suitable for appraisal

-{{sec-dice-spdm}} provides information on how evidence collected using DICE and SPDM protocols is added to the Accepted Claims Map.
+Section {sec-dice-spdm} provides information on how evidence collected using DICE and SPDM protocols is added to the Accepted Claims Map.

-## Evidence appraisal
+## Accepted Claims Map extension using CoMID tags

-In the Evidence Appraisal phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to appraise the received evidence.
+In the Accepted Claims Map extension phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID tags which match the Attester.
+Tags which match are accepted, and the Accepted Claims Map is extended using Endorsements etc. from the accepted tags.
-If the evidence is acceptable then the CoRIM can supplement it with a more concise description of the attestor.

 For example, a CoRIM provided by a firmware author might match against the hash of a piece of firmware and provide the version number of that firmware.

-This phase may be repeated multiple times.
+The Accepted Claims Map extension phase may be repeated multiple times.

 The outcome of the appraisal process is summarised in an Attestation Result.
 The Relying Party application uses the content of the Attestation Result to make its own policy decisions.

-This specification makes no assumptions on the specific shape of the Attestation Result, except for its optional ability to include Evidence from the attestor and Endorsed Values that the Verifier has been able to infer from Evidence and the Appraisal Context.
+This specification makes no assumptions on the specific shape of the Attestation Result, except for its optional ability to include Evidence from the Attester and Endorsed Values that the Verifier has been able to infer from Evidence and the Appraisal Context.

 > A CoRIM profile MUST describe: